Pollution Prevention/Good Housekeeping

 We are working on this through:

 - This program reduces the amount of pollutants discharged from storage, application and disposal of pesticides, and fertilizers.
 In addition, these chemicals are only applied by personnel that are properly trained in management techniques.
-Currently, the city contracts outside companies for most of the application of fertilizer and grass maintenance.